My ex-partner is screaming at my staff, throwing tantrums in the tea room and has a client-losing attitude. Can I sack them?

 Spousal maintenance is an amount of money paid by one spouse to the other for their financial support.

-In an application for maintenance, the family law courts will consider whether:
+In an application for maintenance, the Federal Circuit and Family Court will consider whether:

 - your spouse can adequately support themselves